ship-nix/docs/src/starters/ihp.md

 The default ghc compilation flag for IHP is `-01`.

-According to GHC docs, the `-01` flags means `Generate good-quality code without taking too long about it.` In other words, more than good enough for most usecases, and rebuilds are very quick on ship-nix.
+According to GHC docs, the `-01` flags means `Generate good-quality code without taking too long about it.` In other words, more than good enough for most usecases, and rebuilds are very quick on {{site.name}}.

 Optimized mode compiles your IHP project in GHC optimization flag `-02`.